 There are good campsites on the island and a hot sulphur spring in the old riverbed on the far side.
 The spring is small but worth a visit if the river is readily fordable.
 Do not immerse your head in the spring as there is a risk of contracting amoebic meningitis.

 From the island, travel is in or beside the riverbed for about 1.5 kilometres.
 A steep track leaves the river on the true left just before a bluff.
 This section of the track climbs and descends steeply to avoid a gorge in the river.
 It is marked but not well defined.
-If the river is readily fordable it is quicker to stay in the riverbed to the footbridge, however a deep crossing (short swim!) may be necessary in the gorge.
+If the river is readily fordable it is quicker to stay in the riverbed to the site of the old footbridge, however a deep crossing (short swim!) may be necessary in the gorge.

 Remember: Allow plenty of time for the Otehake.

-Otehake Footbridge - Lake Kaurapataka - Pfeifer Creek - Taramakau River - SH 73
+Site of the old Otehake Footbridge - Lake Kaurapataka - Pfeifer Creek - Taramakau River - SH 73

 Time: 5 hr